Aravind1025/ISEC6000Assignment1Task1/README.md

   <h2>How to Create a Kubernetes Cluster on GKE</h2>
 </div>

-1. Login into your Google Cloud Account.</div>
+1. Login into your Google Cloud Account.
-2. Create a new Project and name it as “ISEC6000”.</div>
+2. Create a new Project and name it as “ISEC6000”.
-3. In the ISEC6000 project, Click Kubernetes Engine  Cluster  Enable the Api  Create.</div>
+3. In the ISEC6000 project, Click Kubernetes Engine  Cluster  Enable the Api  Create.
-4. Select and configure under the Standard cluster mode.</div>
+4. Select and configure under the Standard cluster mode.
-5. Configure a cluster with the name isec6000-cluster-1-assignment1 and set the zone as us-central1-c under the zonal location type.</div>
+5. Configure a cluster with the name isec6000-cluster-1-assignment1 and set the zone as us-central1-c under the zonal location type.
-6. Configure the default Kubernetes version and node pool with 3 nodes.</div>
+6. Configure the default Kubernetes version and node pool with 3 nodes.

   <h2>How to Install and Configure Kubernetes</h2>